 Although Huawei has never had a large presence in the United States, that didn’t stop the company from becoming one of the world’s biggest smartphone manufacturers.
 Huawei phones were once so popular that the only company that even compared was Samsung, which is the largest in the world.

-Unfortunately, all has not been well with Huawei over the past two years.
+Unfortunately, all has not been well with Huawei over the past few years.
 The US government under the Trump administration imposed increasingly restrictive sanctions on the company.
 These roadblocks have prevented Huawei from conducting even the most basic of business functions related to smartphones, which has forced the company out of the top-five OEMs globally.

 However, the company is still around and still producing phones and other devices.
 In this article, we’re going to break down all the information you need to know about Huawei phones and a handful of its other products.